Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-treasury.md

 - Many community members participate in discussion in the [AXIALunar Riot](https://riot.w3f.tech/#/room/#axialunar:matrix.axia.io) chat.
 - The [Axiassembly](https://axialunar.axiassembly.io) discussion platform that allows users to log in with their LUNAR address and automatically reads proposals from the chain, turning them into discussion threads.
 It also offers a sentiment gauge poll to get a feel for a proposal before committing to a vote.
-- The [AXIALunar forum](https://forum.axialunar.network) and [AXIASolar forum](https://forum.axiacoin.network) can be used for proposal explanations on AXIALunar and AXIASolar respectively.
+- The [AXIALunar forum](https://forum.axialunar.network) and [AXIA forum](https://forum.AXIA.network) can be used for proposal explanations on AXIALunar and AXIA respectively.
 - [Commonwealth.im](https://commonwealth.im) is a community site that allows users to log in with their LUNAR address and automatically reads proposals from the chain, turning them into discussion threads.

-Spreading the word about the proposal's explanation is ultimately up to the proposer - the recommended way is using official Riot channels like the [AXIALunar Direction room](https://riot.w3f.tech/#/room/#axialunar:matrix.axia.io) or the [AXIALunar Watercooler](https://riot.w3f.tech/#/room/#axialunarwatercooler:axiasolar.builders).
-For AXIASolar, you may want to frequent the [AXIASolar Watercooler](https://riot.w3f.tech/#/room/#axiasolar-watercooler:matrix.org) and [AXIASolar Direction room](https://riot.w3f.tech/#/room/#axiasolar-direction:matrix.axia.io).
+Spreading the word about the proposal's explanation is ultimately up to the proposer - the recommended way is using official Riot channels like the [AXIALunar Direction room](https://riot.w3f.tech/#/room/#axialunar:matrix.axia.io) or the [AXIALunar Watercooler](https://riot.w3f.tech/#/room/#axialunarwatercooler:AXIA.builders).
+For AXIA, you may want to frequent the [AXIA Watercooler](https://riot.w3f.tech/#/room/#AXIA-watercooler:matrix.org) and [AXIA Direction room](https://riot.w3f.tech/#/room/#AXIA-direction:matrix.axia.io).

 ### Creating the Proposal

-One way to create the proposal is to use the AXIASolar JS Apps [website](https://axiasolar.js.org/apps).
-From the website, use either the [extrinsics tab](https://axiasolar.js.org/apps/#/extrinsics) and select the Treasury pallet, then `proposeSpend` and enter the desired amount and recipient, or use the [Treasury tab](https://axiasolar.js.org/apps/#/treasury) and its dedicated Submit Proposal button:
+One way to create the proposal is to use the AXIA JS Apps [website](https://AXIA.js.org/apps).
+From the website, use either the [extrinsics tab](https://AXIA.js.org/apps/#/extrinsics) and select the Treasury pallet, then `proposeSpend` and enter the desired amount and recipient, or use the [Treasury tab](https://AXIA.js.org/apps/#/treasury) and its dedicated Submit Proposal button:

 ![An example of a proposal being created](/img/treasury/propose.jpg)